Aditya-10-Singh/PeerTutorFinder/README.md

 - `connectionRequests` collection for sending/receiving connection requests.
 - `connections` collection for accepted connections.
 - Learners can view `Peers` page, search by subjects, send connection requests, and view profiles.

 ---

-## 🏗️ Planned Additions

-### ✅ Verified Tutors
-- Tutors must be **verified** by an admin to appear in recommendations.
-- `verified: true` flag stored in each tutor’s user profile.

-### ✅ Doubts Posting & Matching
-- Learners post doubts with subject + details → saved in `doubts` collection.
-- Gemini API analyzes doubt → suggests best matching verified tutors.
-- Learner chooses whom to connect with.

-### ✅ Offer & Accept Flow
-- Tutors see open doubts.
-- Tutors can **offer help** → creates a match request.
-- Learners can **accept/reject** the tutor’s offer.

----